-Our packing cubes come from Kathmandu.
-We bought two packs on sale - 3 for the price of 1 - with one large, one medium, and one small.
+The first lot of our packing cubes came from Kathmandu.
+We bought two packs on sale – 3 for the price of 1 – with one large, one medium, and one small.
 These sales happen frequently, so hold out if you can.

 We use the large size for our clothes.